Weed seasons: understanding the best time to grow cannabis in America

 Tips for your outdoor grow

-Use a grow journal.
-Tracking the details of your grow efforts, from germination to final cure, will help you become a better cannabis-plant parent.
-When it's time for a new season, reviewing the successes and failures from the last crop will make your thumb greener — not to mention improve the quality and quantity of your final harvest.
-There are lots of ready-made cannabis grow journals out there, but really all you need is a pad of paper and an eye for detail.
+Tracking the details of your grow efforts, from germination to final cure, may help you become a better cannabis plant parent.
+When it's time for a new season, reviewing the successes and failures from the last crop will make your thumb greener, not to mention improve the quality and quantity of your final harvest.
+There are lots of ready-made cannabis grow journals out there, but really, all you need is a pad of paper and an eye for detail.

 Was this article helpful?
 Give Feedback